 All faculty not on tenure track appointments are considered “at will” employees of the College, and in a strict legal sense are employed as their services are needed by the College.
 New letters of appointment to Applied and Ensemble music faculty are issued every Fall.
 Faculty appointments are based upon the recommendation of the Chair of the Music Department, past instructional performance, and Departmental contributions as outlined below.

 Letters of Appointment to Applied and Ensemble faculty require the Chair of the Music Department to review instructional performance.
 The following procedure parallels that followed by the College in evaluating its academic faculty.
 It is intended primarily as a constructive aid for the continued growth of individual teaching skills.
+All evaluations will be sent out to students to complete for lessons, ensembles and classes during 10th week.
+If you wish to have your evaluation sent earlier to your ensemble, please contact the department chair or event coordinator.

 Although course evaluations will form the basis of review of instructional performance, attendance and contributions to Area Classes, Applied Music Recitals, Student Recitals, etc. will be considered.
 In addition, through their interactions with students, colleagues, and members of the community, all faculty are expected to contribute to a positive atmosphere conducive to learning.